-If you’re planning some elaborate content, you naturally want to know beforehand how good your idea actually is and whether it's worth the effort.
-I'll show you how to find out in this article.
-What's in it for you?
-You get to refine your content ideas and gain the first potential readers or viewers at the same time.
+If you are planning an elaborate content, you naturally want to know beforehand how good your idea actually is.
+And whether it's worth the effort.
+In this article, I'll show you how to do that.
+The good thing about it is that you refine your content ideas at the same time and gain the first potential readers or viewers.

 Or your content seems successful at first glance because your video has a lot of views or your blog post has a lot of hits.
-But in the end, you realize that it still didn't pay off for you.
-Because in order to measure the success of your content, other key performance indicators are usually more important: After all, you're more concerned with metrics such as your sales or the satisfaction of your customers.
+But in the end you realise that it still didn't pay off for you.
+Because in order to measure the success of your content, other key performance indicators are usually more important: after all, you are more concerned with metrics such as your turnover or the satisfaction of your customers.

-The reasons for failure can be many.
+The reasons for the failure can be manifold.
 Maybe your content strategy is not right.
-Then you need to fundamentally rethink who you want to reach - and with what and how that can succeed.
-Or you completely forgot to plan your content distribution from the beginning, so that your content doesn't reach the potential target group in the first place.
+In that case, you need to fundamentally rethink who you want to reach - and how and with what.
+Or you have completely forgotten to plan your content distribution from the outset, so that your content does not reach the potential target group in the first place.

 Step 1: Basic questions

-You can see why it makes sense to check the idea during the planning stage, especially for elaborate content.
-If you use the following tips you can, at the very least, better gauge your chances of success.
-Of course, no one can ever guarantee success.
+Especially with elaborate content, it therefore makes sense to check the idea at the planning stage.
+With the following tips, you can at least better estimate the possible success.
+Of course, no one can give you a guarantee of success.

-By carrying out research in advance you'll also find out which questions, which points of view, and which content formats are most suitable.
-Meaning you optimize your content idea even before you've even started with the actual work.
-It's important to approach your analysis objectively and with a clear mind.
-You might find a topic particularly interesting and be fascinated by it.
-The decisive factor in the end, however, is how relevant the topic is for the target group you want to reach.
+Through this preliminary research, you will also find out which questions, which perspectives and which content formats are most suitable.
+You optimise your content idea before you have even started the actual work.
+It is important that you approach your analysis objectively and soberly.
+Maybe you find a topic particularly interesting and it excites you.
+But ultimately, of course, the decisive factor is how relevant it is for the intended target group.

-- Does this content idea help one of your business goals?
-If so, is this an effective way to achieve it?
+- Does this content idea help any of your business goals?
+And if so, is it an effective means to achieve it?
 How important is this goal?

-- Does existing content give you a clue as to whether the idea could be successful?
+- Does existing content give you an indication of whether the idea could be successful?
 Think about a content audit to gather such information.
-This could also show that you should perhaps improve and expand an existing content.
-A look at your statistics tool is helpful here, of course.
+This could also show that you should perhaps improve and expand existing content.
+A look at your statistics tool is of course helpful here.
 SEO tools can also show you which content just needs a little push to get it out of the desert of search results page 2 and into the oasis on site 1.

-- Is your content likely to become obsolete quickly?
-If so, is there a way to turn it into an "evergreen" that remains interesting in the long run or only needs to be updated occasionally?
-If this isn't the case, is it still worth the effort?
+- Will your planned content quickly become obsolete?
+If yes: Is there a way to make it an "evergreen" that remains interesting in the long term or only needs to be updated occasionally?
+If no: Is it still worth the effort?

 - Do you have the resources to implement the content idea and keep it up to date if necessary?
-This doesn't just include the time you spend on it.
-Ask yourself who'll create any necessary elements, e.g. infographics, or who can translate the content if necessary?
+This doesn't just include your time commitment.
+Ask yourself who can create any necessary elements, such as an infographic.
+Or who can translate the article if necessary.

-The answers to these questions may then show you that a topic isn't worthwhile.
-At the very least, the answers will give you hints on how to better approach the topic.
+The answers to these questions may show you that a topic is not worthwhile.
+Or they may at least give you some clues as to how you could approach it better.

 Step 2: Keyword research

-- What exactly are users looking for on Google and the like?
+- What exactly are people searching for on Google & Co.

-Point one gives you an estimate of how many users you could reach with your content.
-Point two gives you an indication of what direction you should be heading in with your idea.
-To get ahead in search engines, YouTube, etc. for a keyword, it doesn't help much if your content is on an obscure topic or if it only contains niche technical terms.
-An exception can be made here if this rare search actually fits 1:1 to your very specialized product or service.
+Point 1 gives you an estimate of how many users you could reach with your content.
+Point 2 gives you an indication of where you should develop your idea further.
+Because in order to land at the top of search engines, YouTube, etc. for a keyword, it doesn't help you much if your content revolves around an obscure topic or only around niche specialist words.
+An exception can be made here if this rare search actually fits 1:1 to your very specialised product or offer.

 Step 3: Competitor analysis

-With your insights from the first two steps, it's now time to take a look at the competition in your subject area.
-After all, you're unlikely to be the first person to write or talk about a topic nowadays.
+With your knowledge from the first two steps, it is now time to take a look at the competition in your topic area.
+Because usually you won't be the first to write or talk about something today.

-Depending on what content format you're concerned with, look at Google, YouTube, or Amazon Kindle, for example, to see what's already out there.
-A tool like Buzzsumo helps you to estimate the reach of an article or blog post (the search for German-language content is only available with a paid account).
+Depending on the content format you are interested in, you can look at Google, YouTube or Amazon Kindle, for example, to see what is already available there.
+A tool like Buzzsumo helps you to assess the reach of an article or blog post (the search for German-language content is only available with a paid account).

-Pay attention to how popular these topics are when doing your research.
-If you see a lot of ads in the search results on Google, for example, the topic would appear worthwhile.
-If you don't see any ads at all, you've either made an incredible discovery or your topic isn't as relevant as you thought.
+When doing your research, also pay attention to how popular these topics are.
+If you see a lot of ads in the search results on Google, for example, it seems to be worthwhile.
+If, on the other hand, you don't see any at all, you have either made an incredible discovery or your topic is not as targeted as you thought.

-Don't be discouraged if you come across many hits and the content already seems to be very successful.
-On the contrary, this may indicate you're on the right track with your idea.
-Above all, it means that you may have to invest in your planned content for the long term and your success won't come overnight.
+In any case, you should not be discouraged if you find many search hits and the content already seems very successful.
+On the contrary, this can show you that you are on the right track.
+It means that you might have to invest in your planned content for a long time and that your success will not come overnight.

 For example, you can look at the best search results on Google and ask yourself how much more comprehensive, helpful or multimedia your planned content could be.
-Keep in mind that you will most likely have to offer significantly more than your competition.
-Among experts, this is explained with terms like Skyscraper Content or 10x Content: You have to stand out with your content like a skyscraper.
+Keep in mind that you will most likely have to offer much more than your competitors.
+Among experts, this is explained with terms like skyscraper content or 10x content: You have to stand out with your content like a skyscraper.

-At the same time, make sure existing content is actually implemented in such a way that it appeals to the target group you're aiming for.
-The same topic can be treated very differently and, in turn, will reach different people.
+At the same time, make sure that the existing content is actually implemented in such a way that it appeals to the target group you are aiming for.
+Because the same topic can be treated very differently - and that in turn will reach different people.

-You might decide your content topic idea is already so well covered that you can't add anything to it with your resources.
-Even in cases like this, there are still several ways to customize your content idea:
+However, you may come to the conclusion that the topic of your content idea is already so well covered that there is nothing more you can add to it with your resources.
+Even in this case, there are several ways to adapt your content idea:

-- Think about whether you could deal with a single question from this area or a sub-theme instead?
-The goal is to make your content more specialized.
+- Consider addressing a single issue from this area or a sub-topic instead.
+The aim is to make your content more specialised.

-- Check out the reactions and questions you see in comments under a blog post or under videos.
-Are there alternative approaches there that you could do differently or improve on?
+- Look at the reactions and questions you see in comments under a blog post or video.
+Do you find more ideas there about what you could do differently or better?

-- Check if you can add a different viewpoint that isn't available in the other content.
-For example, your topic is covered by marketers but you're a web developer and therefore have a completely different background.
+- Check if you can add a different perspective that does not exist in the other content.
+Example: Your topic is often covered by marketers, but you are a web developer and therefore have a completely different background.

-- Or you decide to change the medium and format: Instead of a blog post, you switch to a video, for example.
+- Or you decide to change the medium and format: Instead of a blog post, for example, you switch to a video.

-Step 4: Other approaches to improve your idea
+Step 4: Further approaches to improve your idea

-At this point, you may need further inspiration for your content.
-Either because you want to strike a new path with your idea or because you want to expand your idea to provide the best content for the question.
+At this point, you may need more ideas for your content.
+Either because you want to take your idea in a new direction.
+Or because you want to expand your idea to provide the best content for the question.

 Forums and groups

-For example, look for forums, Facebook groups, subreddits, and other places where your audience can talk about the topic.
-Ideally, this will give you more ideas and a good insight into which questions are really the most pressing.
-You might even find new keywords and search phrases that will take you back to step two.
+For example, look for forums, Facebook groups, subreddits and other places where your target group is talking about the topic.
+Ideally, this will give you more ideas and a good insight into which questions are actually the most pressing.
+You may even find new keywords and search phrases that you can use to go back to step 2.

 Ask your customers, fans and followers

-Another good idea is to ask your existing customers, newsletter readers, website users, and social media followers.
-This can be in the form of a short survey on Facebook, Twitter, or LinkedIn .
-Or, make it even easier for them and ask if they're interested in content idea XYZ.
-By clicking "yes" they can then subscribe to a distribution list.
+Another good option is to ask your existing customers, newsletter readers, website users and social media followers.
+This can be in the form of a short survey on Facebook, Twitter or LinkedIn .
+Or you can make it easy for them and ask them if they are interested in content idea XYZ - with a click on "Yes" they can then sign up for a suitable distribution list.

-You can also ask directly which complex issues you should cover and investigate.
-This will also give you further insight into how your target group actually thinks and what issues they're interested in.
-All of this will help you answer your intended readership's questions as precisely as possible.
+You can also ask them directly which problems you should address and explain there.
+This will also give you further insights into how your target group actually thinks and what concerns them.
+This helps you to answer the questions of your intended readership as precisely as possible.

 Or you can be inspired by the idea of the "Minimum Viable Product" from the Lean Startup approach.
 Dropbox, for example, created a landing page with a video showing the planned functionality before launching its service.
-There was no product at the time.
-However, the startup was able to test whether it was on the right track based on the reactions.
+A product did not exist at that time.
+However, the start-up was able to test whether it was on the right track based on the reactions.

-If you've planned an extensive white paper, for example, create a landing page for it explaining your idea and the possible content.
-Give users the chance to leave their email address at the end.
-This way, you not only validate your idea but also collect readers before you even start writing.
+For example, if you have a comprehensive white paper planned, create a landing page for it where you explain your idea and the possible content.
+Give users the chance to leave an email at the end.
+In this way, you not only validate your idea, but also collect readers before you have even started writing.

-Added bonus: You can in turn ask these prospects what information they'd like to see in the whitepaper.
-You'll get more data to improve your idea.
+Another bonus: You can ask these prospects what information they would like to see in the white paper.
+You get more data to improve your idea.
 It can even make sense to advertise this landing page on a trial basis, for example with ads on Facebook or Google.
 Using an A/B test, you can also test whether some formulations work better than others.

-Among content experts, good planning is more important today than ever before.
-The amount of content on offer is simply overwhelming.
-You're no longer going to win customers with just any old texts, graphics, or videos you've thrown together.
-On that note, it's not about writing the longest article you possibly can.
-Especially for your target group, a series of shorter articles might be the right thing.
-Or a video series or a PDF download or an Instagram Story...
+Among content experts, it is true that good planning is more important today than ever before.
+The range of content is simply overwhelming.
+You won't win any more pots of flowers (aka customers) with random texts, graphics or videos.
+By the way, it's not necessarily about writing the longest article of all.
+For your target group, a series of shorter articles postsmight be the right thing to do.
+Or a video series or a PDF download or an Instagram story...

-Experimenting here can also mean that you plan several formats for one and the same topic from the outset.
-If you've written an in-depth article for your corporate blog, you can also turn it into a video for YouTube or a free webinar (and post your slides on Slideshare afterwards).
-This way, you've not only repurposed your work multiple times.
+Experimentation can also mean that you plan several formats for the same topic from the outset.
+If you have written an in-depth article for your corporate blog, you can also turn it into a video for YouTube or a free webinar (and publish your slides on Slideshare afterwards).
+This way, you've not only recycled your work more than once.
 You've also made it more likely that your content will be discovered.